McGill University: Notable people

-McGill counts among its alumni and faculty 12 Nobel laureates and 145 Rhodes Scholars, both the most of any university in Canada, as well as five astronauts, the current prime minister and two former prime ministers of Canada, the current Governor General of Canada, 15 justices of the Canadian Supreme Court, at least eight foreign leaders, over eight dozen members of the Canadian Parliament, United States Congress, British Parliament, and other national legislatures, at least 10 billionaires, six Academy Award winners, 3 Grammy Award winners, four Pulitzer Prize winners, two Presidential Medal of Freedom recipients, and at least five Emmy Award winners.

-In education, McGill alumni have played pivotal roles in the founding of several institutions of higher education.
-These include the first President of the University of British Columbia (UBC) Frank Wesbrook, the current President of UBC Santa J. Ono, the co-founder of the Johns Hopkins University School of Medicine William Osler, and the first President of the University of Alberta Henry Marshall Tory.
-More recent academic leaders include pro chancellor of Khaja Bandanawaz University Syed Muhammad Ali Al Hussaini, President of Princeton University Harold Tafler Shapiro, President of Stanford University Marc Trevor Tessier-Lavigne, and Vice-Chancellor of the University of Cambridge Stephen Toope.
+McGill alumni have played pivotal roles in the founding of several institutions of higher education.
+These include the first President of the University of British Columbia (UBC) Frank Wesbrook, the former President of UBC and current President of the University of Michigan Santa J. Ono, the co-founder of the Johns Hopkins University School of Medicine William Osler, and the first President of the University of Alberta Henry Marshall Tory.
+More recent academic leaders include President of Princeton University Harold Tafler Shapiro, and former President of Stanford University Marc Trevor Tessier-Lavigne.

 In the arts, McGill students include four Pulitzer Prize winners, Templeton and Berggruen Prize winner Charles Taylor, essayist and novelist John Ralston Saul, and Emmy Award-winning actor William Shatner.
-Six Academy Award winners studied at McGill.
-Musical alumni include poet and singer-songwriter Leonard Cohen, composer and six-time Grammy award winner Burt Bacharach, and Win Butler and Régine Chassagne of the Grammy Award winning group Arcade Fire.

-In the sciences, McGill graduates and faculty have received a total of 12 Nobel Prizes in disciplines ranging from Physiology, Medicine, Economics, Chemistry and Physics.
+In the sciences, McGill graduates and faculty have received a total of 15 Nobel Prizes in disciplines ranging from Physiology, Medicine, Economics, Chemistry and Physics.
 McGill has also produced five astronauts out of 14 total selected in the CSA's history.
-Other prominent science alumni include the inventor of the artificial cell Thomas Chang, inventor of the internet search engine Alan Emtage, inventor of the explosives vapour detector (EVD-1) Lorne Elias, and Turing Award winner Yoshua Bengio.
+Other prominent science alumni include the inventor of the artificial cell Thomas Chang, inventor of the internet search engine Alan Emtage, and inventor of the explosives vapour detector (EVD-1) Lorne Elias.

-In law and politics, McGill alumni include three Prime Ministers of Canada (John Abbott, Wilfrid Laurier and Justin Trudeau), one Governor General of Canada (Julie Payette), and 15 justices of the Supreme Court of Canada.
-Foreign leaders who have graduated from McGill include President of Costa Rica Daniel Oduber Quirós, President of Latvia Vaira Vīķe-Freiberga, Prime Minister of Egypt Ahmed Nazif.
-John Peters Humphrey, law professor and director of the United Nations Division on Human Rights, wrote with Eleanor Roosevelt the Universal Declaration of Human Rights.
+In law and politics, McGill alumni include three Prime Ministers of Canada (John Abbott, Wilfrid Laurier and Justin Trudeau), one Governor General of Canada (Julie Payette).
+A number of foreign leaders have graduated from McGill including President of Costa Rica Daniel Oduber Quirós, President of Latvia Vaira Vīķe-Freiberga, Prime Minister of Egypt Ahmed Nazif.
+John Peters Humphrey wrote with Eleanor Roosevelt the Universal Declaration of Human Rights.

 In sport, McGill students and alumni include 121 Olympians who have won 35 Olympic medals.
-Other notable sporting alumni include the inventor of basketball James Naismith, the first medical doctor to win a Super Bowl Laurent Duvernay-Tardif, and Triple Gold Club member Mike Babcock.
+Other notable sporting alumni include the inventor of basketball James Naismith and Triple Gold Club member Mike Babcock.